 Local Housing Allowance is a benefit for people on a low income who rent accommodation from a private landlord and are not in receipt of Universal Credit.
 The Chartered Institute of Housing provides guidance for landlords.

 Why is LHA paid directly to the tenant?

 Housing Benefit for private tenants is paid directly to a tenant so they have a choice about where they can live and take responsibility for paying their rent.

 Direct payment to landlord

 Housing Benefit is only paid to private landlords directly in special circumstances, as outlined in our Safeguard Policy (PDF, 85kb) for example, if a tenant has rent arrears of 8 weeks or more.

 Other instances when LHA might be paid direct to a landlord are when:

 - a tenant has moved out of your property without paying the final instalment of rent because they haven't yet received their housing benefit payment

 - a tenant was previously paying their rent using LHA directly to you because for example, they had been in 8 weeks of arrears - for convenience, this payment method may then continue

-- a tenant is particularly vulnerable or has genuine difficulty managing their financial affairs
+- a tenant is vulnerable or has difficulty managing their financial affairs

 - it's improbable the tenant will pay their rent

 In the instance of tenant's death:

 If a tenant dies who has previously paid part or all of their rent using Housing Benefit, the landlord must inform the Benefits Service in writing.
 On receipt of this information we'll pay any outstanding Housing Benefit directly to you.

 For more information, see Universal Credit and rented housing: guide for landlords from the DWP.

-An overpayment is when you're paid more Housing Benefit than you're entitled to.
-When this happens we'll seek to recover the amount overpaid.
+If you're paid more Housing Benefit than you're entitled to, we'll seek to recover the amount overpaid.